If you are in an emergency, in crisis or need someone to talk to, there is help.

 Family Advisory Committee

-The Family Advisory Committee (FAC) represents the broad interests of family members with lived experience supporting a family member with mental health challenges.
-The FAC advocates patient- and family-centred care and works to enhance the patient and family experience at CAMH.
-The FAC is a partnership between 10 family members and two CAMH staff.
-Family members who are interested in joining when there is an opening on the committee can contact the OFE for a recruitment package.
+CAMH’s Family Advisory Committee (FAC) represents the broad interests of families who support loved ones in their mental health and/or addiction recoveries.
+The FAC advocates for patient- and family-centred care and works to enhance the patient and family experience at CAMH.
+The FAC is a partnership between family members and CAMH staff.
+Family members who are interested in learning more about the committee can contact the Patient and Family Experience team at family.engagement@camh.ca or by calling 416 535-8501, ext.
+33202.

 • The Family Voice Volume 1 Issue 1